Biju Pappan

 Biju Pappan (born 9 March 1969), is a Malayalam actor.
-His career began with movies and television serials in the '90s.
+His career began with movies and television serials in the early 1990s.
 Pappan gained fame by portraying antagonistic characters in various movies, including Naran and Kayyoppu, which were financial successes.
 He has appeared in over forty-five films.

-Early life (1969-90)
+Early life (1969–90)

+Biju Pappan was born in Kannanmoola, Thiruvananthapuram district, to M. S. Kumari and the late M. P. Padmanabhan of the Mudumbil family.
+Biju has two brothers, Saju and Baiju and a sister Siji.
+Biju's father, Padmanabhan has served as a councillor of Thiruvananthapuram for 35 years and held the office of Mayor of Thiruvananthapuram on five occasions.
+He was a prominent communist leader in Kerala and was also involved in theatre activities, collaborating with several artists, including Malayalam actor Madhu.

-Biju Pappan was born in Kannanmoola, Thiruvananthapuram district, to Late M. P. Padmanabhan, a former Mayor of Thiruvananthapuram Corporation, and M. S. Kumari.
-He attended the St. Marys school and later enrolled in the junior technical School Nedumangadu.
-Later, Pappan attended Sree Narayana Polytechnic in Kottiyam for his diploma in Civil Engineering.
+Pappan attended the St. Mary's school and later enrolled in Govt Technical High School (THS) Nedumangad.
+Later, he attended Sree Narayana Polytechnic in Kottiyam for his diploma in Civil Engineering.
 He was elected as the General Secretary, cine arts club secretary and sports general secretary of the college.
 He was an inter-poly champion in all throwing events.
-During the college days, he was closely associated with cultural events that inspired him to enter the world of art and movies.
+During the college days, he was closely associated with cultural events that later inspired him to enter art and movies.

 Personal life

-Marriage and family: Biju Pappan married Sheeba on 15 January 1998 and had two sons, Karthik MB and Krishna MB.
+Biju Pappan married Sheeba on 15 January 1998 and had two sons, Karthik and Krishna.

-Father: Late Comrade M. P. Padmanabhan, belongs to Mudumbil family, was the legendary councilor for 35 years till his death, who was the five time Mayor of Trivandrum city in different years.
-He is considered as one of the pioneer communist leaders in Kerala; he actively participated in theater arts along with Mr. Madhu, a legendary Malayalam actor.